NodeGuy/channel/README.md

 argument.

 #### filter(callbackfn[, thisArg]) -> Channel

+`callbackfn` should be a function that accepts an argument and returns a value that is coercible to the Boolean values `true` or `false`.  `filter` calls `callbackfn` once for each value in the channel and constructs a new channel of all the values for which `callbackfn` returns true.

+If a `thisArg` parameter is provided, it will be used as the `this` value for each invocation of `callbackfn`.
+If it is not provided, `undefined` is used instead.

+Unlike in the Array version of `filter`, `callbackfn` is called with only one argument.

 #### forEach(callbackfn[, thisArg]) -> async

 The promise returned by `forEach` resolves when the channel is closed: